krzysztofarendt/modestga/README.md

 Summary:
 - in almost all considered mutation cases `modestga` achieves similar or better result in significantly shorter time for large-scale problems (N > 32),
+- `modestga` is slower for small-scale problems, especially when the cost function evaluation is fast, as in this case,
-- the increasing time in Differential Evolution is due to the increasing size of population (it's multiplied by the number of parameters), but larger population seems to be inefective in solving the minimization problem,
+- the increasing time in Differential Evolution is due to the increasing size of population (it's multiplied by the number of parameters), but larger population seems to be inefective in solving the minimization problem.

-- `modestga` is slower for small-scale problems, especially when the cost function evaluation is fast, as in this case.
+### Number of CPUs vs. computing time
+...

 ## Example
 ```python